Mitigating quantum operation infidelity through engineering the distribution of photon losses

 \section{Loss-tolerance of triangular GHZ-state generating circuits}

-We examine the tolerance to loss in GHZ state generating circuits by concentrating on the heralded linear optical circuit used by Chen \textit{et al.} for generating a photonic dual-rail encoded GHZ-3 state \cite{chen2024heralded}.
-A low-loss 12-mode universal rectangular multiport interferometer is used to program the circuit of Gubarev \textit{et al.} \cite{gubarev2020improved}, with a total on-chip propagation loss budget of 0.8 dB \cite{taballione2021universal}.
-This propagation loss yields a standard unit cell transmission efficiency $\eta$, calculated as $\eta = 10^{-\frac{0.8/12}{10}} = 0.9848$. \ Gubarev \textit{et al.} designed a 10-mode unitary matrix transformation $U$ that necessitates a total of six photons, comprising three photons for the dual-rail encoded qubits and three auxiliary photons for the measurement-induced circuit nonlinearity.
-We arrange input and output permutations to heuristically minimize the impact of asymmetric losses in the triangular design.
-This configuration ensures that the six photons enter through input modes 6 to 10, while successful operation is confirmed by detecting auxiliary photons at output modes 1, 3, and 4.
-Qubits $Q_1$, $Q_2$, and $Q_3$ are associated with output mode pairs $(5,6)$, $(7,8)$, and $(9,10)$, respectively.
-The relevant submatrix of the adjusted transformation matrix is given by:
+We analyze loss tolerance in GHZ-state generation circuits using the heralded linear optical scheme of Chen \textit{et al.} \cite{chen2024heralded} for dual-rail encoded three-qubit GHZ states.
+The circuit is implemented on a 12-mode rectangular multiport interferometer with a total on-chip propagation loss of 0.8 dB \cite{taballione2021universal}, corresponding to a unit cell transmission efficiency of $\eta = 10^{-0.8/120} \approx 0.9848$.

+The implemented 10-mode unitary $U$ requires six photons: three for qubits and three auxiliary photons for measurement-induced nonlinearity \cite{gubarev2020improved}.
+Input and output permutations are arranged to minimize asymmetric loss effects in the triangular design, with six photons entering through modes 6–10 and auxiliary photons detected in output modes 1, 3, and 4.
+Qubits $Q_1$, $Q_2$, and $Q_3$ correspond to output mode pairs $(5,6)$, $(7,8)$, and $(9,10)$, respectively.
+The relevant submatrix of $U$ is given in Eq. \ref{eq:U_sub_matrix}:

 where columns correspond to input modes and rows correspond to output modes.
-An important observation from Eq. \ref{eq:U_sub_matrix} is that a nonuniversal interferometer suffices to implement the scheme of Ref. \cite{gubarev2020improved}, since there is no all-to-all connectivity.
-For example, a photon entering through input mode six will not contribute to $Q_3$.
-Consequently, we anticipate that there is potential for further enhancements to the circuit design beyond the triangular design studied in this work.

-One potential downside of switching multiport interferometer designs, however, is the emergence of stabilizer measurement errors.
-Since the triangular design does not preserve the target interference \cite{clements2016optimal}, we expect a post-selected state infidelity error.
-Given that state infidelity indicates that the postselected heralded three-qubit state $\rho^\prime$ deviates from the stabilized state $\ket{\text{GHZ}_3}\bra{\text{GHZ}_3}$, it becomes essential to quantify the resulting implications \cite{saied2024advancing,shaw2023errors}.
-We quantify the stabilizer errors by evaluating the expectation values to calculate the stabilizer measurement error:
+Notably, a nonuniversal interferometer suffices, as photons entering specific inputs do not contribute to all qubits, leaving room for further circuit optimization beyond the triangular design.